hitbtc-com/hitbtc-api/README.md

 RESTful Trading API requires a HMAC-SHA512 signatures for each request.

-You should get your API key and Secret key from the Settings page on [https://hitbtc.com](https://hitbtc.com) in order to use this API endpoint.
+To use this API endpoint you should get your API key and Secret key from the [Settings](https://hitbtc.com/settings) page.

 Each request should include three parameters: `apikey`, `signature` and `nonce`.

 * `nonce` - unique monotonous number that should be generated on the client.
 Hint: use millisecond or microsecond timestamp for `nonce`.
 This parameter should be added as a query string parameter `nonce`. `nonce` should be < (2^53-1).
-* `apikey` - API key from Settings page.
+* `apikey` - API key from [Settings](https://hitbtc.com/settings) page.
 This parameter should be added as a query string parameter `apikey`.
 * `signature` - _lower-case_ hex representation of hmac-sha512 of concatenated `uri` and `postData`.
 This parameter should be added as a HTTP header `X-Signature`.

-Signture generation pseudo-code:
+Signature generation pseudo-code:

 ```
 uri = path + '?' + query (example: /api/1/trading/orders/active?nonce=1395049771755&apikey=f6ab189hd7a2007e01d95667de3c493d&symbols=EURUSD)